Carolina Orsini, Executive Director, Aseinc

 At the end of each module and through origami recreational folding, children and adults create a dove, a crane, and a lotus flower respectively as symbols.
 In each fold they are invited to write a key message learned.
 The program can be adapted to the school, family, or community context.

 Since 2019, Aseinc in partnership with Chevron, European Union, Education Cannot Wait, identified the urgency to include Aulas de Paz as transversal program to all education and community initiatives carried out by Aseinc.
 Topics include child protection, family conflict and managing emotions in children, parents and caregivers.
 The program was reinforced during the Covid-19 pandemic and to strengthen it, Aseinc incorporated psychologists to the team.
 In 2020, LEGO Foundation's value audios were included.

 Teachers and Community Leaders have reported a reduction of violence, however, it is complex and not yet solved.
 Up tp date, the program has benefited 179.780 children and adolescents, 420 schools, 5.4K teachers, 730K+ indirect beneficiaries, totaling more than 909K individuals reached.

 If I want to try it, what should I do?

-If any organization or community is interested in NVLE, Aseinc (Asociación para el Desarrollo de la Educación Integral y Comunitaria - Association for the Development of Comprehensive Education and Communities) is happy to share information on how to adapt the program to other vulnerable communities and increase the impact in more regions.
-Contact via email Carolina Orsini, Executive Director.
+Please contact Aseinc (Asociación para el Desarrollo de la Educación Integral y Comunitaria - Association for the Development of Comprehensive Education & Communities) to learn how to adapt Aulas de Paz to other vulnerable communities and increase the impact in other regions.
+Carolina Orsini, Executive Director.